-The temple of Tulja Bhavani is the devoted Bhavani goddess.
+The Tulja Bhavani Temple is the devoted Bhavani goddess.
 The temple is situated in the Osmanabad district town of Tuljapur in Maharashtra.
 The temple is one of the 51 Shakti Pithas.
-During the 12th century CE, Tulja Bhavani temple was built.
+During the 12th century CE, Tulja Bhavani Mandir was built.
 She is the Bhosale Royal family’s Kuldevi, Yadavs and many more.
 Chhatrapati Shivaji Maharaj, Maratha Kingdom’s founder, was Tulja Bhavani’s ardent devotee, and she gave him a’ Bhawani sword’ that brought success in his various expeditions.

 The nearest airport is located at Osmanabad which is 15 km away from Tulja Bhavani temple.